 A well-dressed bed can be as simple as fine quality sheets topped with a fluffy duvet and duvet cover, or composed of various layers, such as a flat sheet, blanket, quilt, and a throw.
 Or perhaps it’s all hidden under a bedspread.

 How you choose to outfit your bed is personal preference, but are you well-schooled in distinguishing one layer from the next?
 What is the difference between a duvet and a quilt?
 What is a coverlet?
 Should you choose a bedspread or a blanket cover?
-And what the heck is a bed scarf?
-Scroll down for our handy bed coverings glossary.
+And what is a bed scarf?
+Scroll down for our informative bed coverings glossary.

 And once you’ve mastered the bed coverings, click over to our pillow formations chart, which provides ten different style schemes.